ChoppinBlockParty/Yuki-s-.emacs.d/readme.md

 Build Emacs from source
 -----------------------

-Every new Emacs release is better than the previous one, I prefer the latest Emacs.
+Every new [Emacs release](https://www.gnu.org/software/emacs/history.html) is better than the previous one.
 Here is how I build Emacs from source on Ubuntu (see the scripts inside [tools](tools)).

 ``` shell
 git https://github.com/emacs-mirror/emacs.git